 Appeals are decided by the Vice President for Campus Life and Inclusive Excellence/designee for non-academic cases, the Provost/designee for Academic Integrity Cases, or the President/designee in cases that result in Expulsion.
-Appeal information for cases involving sexual harassment/sexual misconduct/dating violence/domestic violence/stalking, please see ESU policy ESU-2011-10.

 Appeals must be made in writing by the student and submitted/delivered to the Office of Student Conduct and Community Standards within five (5) business days after the decision of the hearing body.
 Upon receipt of the written appeal, the Office of Student Conduct and Community Standards will submit the appeal to the designated individual and defer the imposition of the sanction(s) pending the decision on the appeal.
 Appeals must be based on:

-- a) Lack of due process; - b) Lack of substantial evidence to support the decision; or - New evidence that has become available that would substantially change the nature of the case; - Severity of sanctions only if the sanction resulted in one or more of the following: loss of eligibility to live in and/or visit University-owned/operated housing, suspension, and/or expulsion.
+- a) Lack of procedural due process; - b) Lack of substantial evidence to support the decision; or - c) New evidence that was not previously available that could substantially change the nature of the case; - Severity of sanctions only if the sanction resulted in one or more of the following: loss of eligibility to live in and/or visit University-owned/operated housing, suspension, and/or expulsion.